Questions to Ask

 For more information about your recovery after Cataract Surgery, click here.

-Cataract Surgery is the only effective treatment for cataracts and can significantly improve your vision.
-It is estimated that over 95% of procedures are completed without any significant complications.
+Cataract Surgery is the only effective treatment for cataracts.
+By removing the cataract-affected lens from the eye, the procedure can significantly improve your vision.
+Over 95% of Cataract Surgeries are considered successful and are completed without complications.

 For more information regarding the factors which may affect the outcome of your treatment, click here.